Live honey bee removal specialists

-Swarmcatcher specialises in removing honey bee nests, colonies and swarms live from homes and businesses across the UK, we carry out this service without the need for insecticides and harmful poisons.
+Swarmcatcher specialises in live honey bee nest removals and the relocation of these nests from homes and businesses across the UK, we carry out this service without the need for insecticides and harmful poisons.

 Give us a call for free advice from a member of our experienced team.